AjiBegawan/AjiBegawan/README.md

 - 👨‍💻 All of my projects are available at [https://indiarto-aji-begawan.vercel.app/](https://indiarto-aji-begawan.vercel.app/)

-- 💬 Ask me about **React, Web Development, Machine Learning, Data Science**
+- 💬 Ask me about **Web Development, Machine Learning, Data Science**

 - 📫 How to reach me **indiartoaji13@gmail.com**